-For markets aiming to attract large foreign investments in bonds and securities, efficiently linking the national CSD with an international central securities depository (ICSD) is important.
-26 International institutional investors prefer to hold securities from different markets in one central place where liquidity from the sale of securities from one country can be readily used to fund the purchase of those from another country.
+For markets aiming to attract large foreign investments in bonds and securities, efficiently linking the national CSD with an international central securities depository (ICSD) is important.26 International institutional investors prefer to hold securities from different markets in one central place where liquidity from the sale of securities from one country can be readily used to fund the purchase of those from another country.
 In the case of possible misconduct or wrongdoing, however, market regulators are unlikely to be able to inspect or investigate an ICSD that does not have a host computer system or database within the domestic jurisdiction.
 Foreign investors may not be willing to directly invest in securities of an emerging market economy whose domestic currency is not fully convertible and therefore cannot be handled by the ICSD because foreign investors need to obtain convertible currency in the host country market.
 Regulatory authorities and national CSDs of emerging market economies need to consider these factors before establishing linkages with an ICSD.

-(vii) Accounting and Taxation Framework Conductive to Bond Market Development

-Taxation of financial transactions, instruments, interest, and capital gains has major impacts on the financial market development.
+IV.7.
+Accounting and Taxation Framework Conductive to Bond Market Development Taxation of financial transactions, instruments, interest, and capital gains has major impacts on the financial market development.
 Poor tax policies can create serious impediments to the proper functioning and healthy development of the bond and capital markets.
 They can also affect the saving, investment, and financial behaviors of borrowers, savers, and investors.

 A framework for capital income taxation should, in principle, provide a level playing field for all savings and investment instruments, including government bonds.27 An examination of the tax framework needs to take into account impacts of not only taxes on specific forms of capital income such as interest income, dividends, and capital gains, but also the underlying personal and corporate income tax framework.
-Any tax incentives should be carefully considered so as
+Any tax incentives should be carefully considered so as not to create distortions, gaps, or loopholes, and to avoid unintended tax incidence caused by price elasticity of demand and supply of capital.